Mausy5043/python-nut3/README.md

 ## Requirements

-The module itself requires only Python3 (Python2 may work but is nolonger supported).
+The module itself requires only Python3.
+Python2 and all Python3 versions that have past their end-of-life date may still work but are nolonger supported.

 ## Installation
 ```bash